escreven/liveimport/doc/tips.rst

 ``models`` and ``hyperparam`` will reload if they have changed, but ``hp`` and ``net`` will not be updated.
 That may be what you wish; notebook users are generally used to managing state in a notebook explicitly.
-But if you would like LiveImport to manage that reconstruction for you, put the "Build the network" cell content in a separate file, perhaps ``managed_state.py`` with the content
+But if you would like LiveImport to manage that reconstruction for you, move the "Build the network" cell code to a Python file, perhaps ``managed_state.py`` with content

   .. code:: python